 Fortunately, for both you and your golden oldie, once you figure out why he’s barking so much there are things you can do to reduce the barking and often alleviate the underlying cause of all the noise too.

-…. and finally, sometimes changes can be positive!
+…. sometimes changes can be positive!

 Old dog behavior changes are often not the kind you want to see, especially when they signal health problems.